 Social and Behavioral Sciences Interest Group

-Meeting time: Tuesdays from 3:30pm-5pm (bi-weekly see calendar below)
+Meeting time: Tuesdays from 3:30 pm-5 pm Central time (bi-weekly see the calendar below)

 Subscribe to our mailing list